 At the end of the book, Musawwir, an English as a Second Language teacher at George Watts Montessori Elementary School, looked up and began quizzing the students on words used in the story.

 “House!” the students responded.

 These eight first- and second-graders are part of George Watts’ Afterschool Reading Academy.
 On Wednesday afternoons, students work on Spanish letters and words, in which they sing a Spanish alphabet song to sound out vowels, or play card games by matching syllables to create full words.

 As part of the same Afterschool Reading Academy program, these students join a larger group of about 30 George Watts students to work on their literacy skills in English on Tuesdays and Thursdays after school.

 Many of these George Watts students come from bilingual families.
-They are hearing Spanish at home but not necessarily writing in Spanish at home, said Eliza Mathew, senior program coordinator of education initiatives for the Duke Office of Durham and Regional Affairs.
+They are hearing Spanish at home but not necessarily writing in Spanish at home, said Eliza Mathew, senior program coordinator of education initiatives for the Duke Office of Durham and Community Affairs.